Phala-Network/phala-wiki-next/content/en-us/general/applications/reward-calculation.md

 $APR=\frac{PoolRewardPerHour \cdot 24\cdot 365\cdot(1-TreasuryRatio)\cdot(1-Commission)}{Delegated}$

 - *PoolRewardPerHour* is the theoretical estimation of the number of tokens mined in the next hour based on the status and attributes of the Workers in StakePool;
-- *TreasuryRatio* is a fixed amount of mining rewards that is handed over to the treasury, which remains as 20%;
+- *TreasuryRatio* is a fixed amount of mining rewards that is handed over to the treasury, which remains at 20%;
 - *Commission* is the management fee left to the StakePool's owner, which is also set by the owner;
 - *Delegated* is the total delegated amount in this StakePool.